-The Economic Development Corporation of Jefferson County, a public not-for-profit corporation is contracted by the County of Jefferson and is responsible for administration of the yearly allocation of Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) funds.
+The Economic Development Corporation of Jefferson County, a public not-for-profit corporation is contracted by Jefferson County and is responsible for administration of the yearly allocation of Community Development Block Grant (CDBG) and Home Investment Partnership (HOME) funds.
 The EDC directly administers the CDBG funding in house.
 The HOME funds are administered through the St. Louis HOME Consortium of which Jefferson County is a participating member.